The Gerardo Lab Compact

 • provide support when you are struggling

-• Help you meet other scientists and professionals
+• help you meet other scientists and professionals

 • promote and acknowledge your contributions to the research.

+Effective Mentoring Requires Communication.
 Mentoring requires active communication on both the part of the mentor and mentee.
-Each mentor in the lab should try to build a relationship that allows a mentee feel comfortable expressing their needs.
+Each mentor in the lab should try to build a relationship that allows a mentee to feel comfortable expressing their needs.
 Each mentee must be willing to articulate what they need help with and what challenges they are facing.

 Regular meetings are important for communication.
 I am committed to make sure that everyone in the lab is meeting with at least one mentor regularly.
 These meetings should be grounded in bidirectional communication.